-- 6.1 The Company was licensed to carry on insurance business in the British Virgin Islands ("BVI").
+5.1 The Company was licensed to carry on insurance business in the British Virgin Islands ("BVI").
 Approximately US\$ 1.45 million stood to the credit of accounts in the Company's name at VP Bank in Tortola, British Virgin Islands ("the Deposit").
-On the basis of the information available to me, this money was deposited by the Company in connection with its business in the BVI, but no trust of the Deposit was ever declared, and in particular no "domestic business trust" meeting the specifications in BVI legislation. - 6.2 Following the Company's insolvency, the Financial Services Commission of the BVI ("BVI FSC") sought to take control of the Deposit and applied to the BVI Court for a declaration or order that the Deposit was held on trust, the effect of which would be that the money would be applied preferentially to meet liabilities to domestic insurance creditors in the BVI. - 6.3 I engaged lawyers in the BVI and after taking legal advice on the correct characterisation of the Deposit and the arguments advanced by the BVI FSC I contested the BVI FSC's proceedings.
+On the basis of the information available to me at the time it appeared that this money was deposited by the Company in connection with its business in the BVI, but no trust of the Deposit was ever declared, nor in particular a "domestic business trust" meeting the specifications in BVI legislation.

+- 5.2 Following the Company's insolvency, the Financial Services Commission of the BVI ("BVI FSC") sought to take control of the Deposit and applied to the BVI Court for a declaration or order that the Deposit was held on trust, the effect of which would be that the money would be applied preferentially to meet liabilities to domestic insurance creditors in the BVI. - 5.3 I engaged lawyers in the BVI and after taking legal advice on the correct characterisation of the Deposit and the arguments advanced by the BVI FSC I contested the BVI FSC's proceedings.
 A hearing in the BVI Court was held during the week commencing 26 May 2014.
 The Judge ruled that a trust had not been established and that the Deposit remained throughout in the beneficial ownership of the Company.
 This was in keeping with the legal advice I had been provided with.
 The Judge did however also rule that although the Company did not divest itself of its beneficial interest in the Deposit, so that it remained an asset of the Company, it did, for valuable consideration moving from the BVI FSC in the form of the grant of a licence to conduct insurance business in the BVI, surrender control of it.
 In his judgment the effect of the arrangements which were put in place was to put the Deposit beyond the reach of the general body of the Company's creditors unless and to the extent that the BVI FSC otherwise agreed.
 The effect of the judgment was to create a separate class of creditor, namely insurance creditors arising from BVI domestic business, whose claims would be met preferentially from the Deposit.
 I submitted a proposal to the BVI FSC for the administration of these claims which was subsequently agreed.
 On 22 February 2016, the BVI Court issued an order appointing me as receiver of the Deposit and any other assets located in the BVI.
 I and my service providers completed the adjudication of claims arising from BVI domestic insurance business in accordance with the terms of the Order.
 The date of 30 September 2018 was advertised as the final date for submission of claims.
 All costs relating to the receivership and the administration of the BVI claims were met from the BVI Deposit.
 The receivership was accounted for as a separate appointment conducted in accordance with the terms of the Order with assets and costs segregated from the Company's estate.
 On 18 June 2019 the BVI Court approved the final account of the receivership and discharged me as receiver.
-The surplus of £686,310 arising after payment of the receivership costs and admitted claims forms part of the general assets of the Company to be dealt with in the ordinary course of the liquidation and is included as a receipt in the Receipts and Payments account to 30 June 2019.
-The bank accounts in the BVI are in the process of being closed and the balance of funds will be transferred to the liquidation accounts in Gibraltar.
+The balance of funds of £702,089.71 arising after payment of the receivership costs and admitted claims now forms part of the general assets of the Company to be dealt with in the ordinary course of the liquidation.
+It is included as a receipt in the Receipts and Payments account to 31 December 2019 following the closure of the BVI bank account and the transfer of funds to Gibraltar.

-7. Reinsurance
+6. Reinsurance